Slavicism

 Slavicisms or Slavisms are words and expressions (lexical, grammatical, phonetic, etc.) borrowed or derived from Slavic languages.

 Distribution

 Southern languages

 Most languages of the former Soviet Union and of some neighbouring countries (for example, Mongolian) are significantly influenced by Russian, especially in vocabulary.
 The Romanian, Albanian, and Hungarian languages show the influence of the neighboring Slavic nations, especially in vocabulary pertaining to urban life, agriculture, and crafts and trade—the major cultural innovations at times of limited long-range cultural contact.
 In each one of these languages, Slavic lexical borrowings represent at least 15% of the total vocabulary.
-However, Romanian has much lower influence from Slavic than Albanian or Hungarian.
+However, Albanian has much lower influence from Slavic than Romanian or Hungarian.
 This is potentially because Slavic tribes crossed and partially settled the territories inhabited by ancient Illyrians and Vlachs on their way to the Balkans.